github/docs/content/code-security/dependabot/dependabot-auto-triage-rules/using-github-preset-rules-to-prioritize-dependabot-alerts.md

   - Vulnerabilities
   - Repositories
   - Dependencies
-shortTitle: GitHub-curated default rules
+shortTitle: GitHub preset rules
 redirect_from:
   - /code-security/dependabot/dependabot-alert-rules/using-github-curated-alert-rules-to-prioritize-dependabot-alerts
+  - /code-security/dependabot/dependabot-auto-triage-rules/using-github-curated-default-rules-to-prioritize-dependabot-alerts
 ---

 {% data reusables.dependabot.dependabot-auto-triage-rules-beta %}

-## About {% data variables.dependabot.default_rules %}
+## About {% data variables.dependabot.github_presets %}

-The {% data variables.product.company_short %}-curated default rule, `Dismiss low impact issues for development-scoped dependencies`, auto-dismisses certain types of vulnerabilities that are found in npm dependencies used in development.
+The `Dismiss low impact issues for development-scoped dependencies` rule is a {% data variables.product.company_short %} preset that auto-dismisses certain types of vulnerabilities that are found in npm dependencies used in development.
 These alerts cover cases that feel like false alarms to most developers as the associated vulnerabilities:

 - Are unlikely to be exploitable in a developer (non-production or runtime) environment.
 - May relate to resource management, programming and logic, and information disclosure issues.